• Skip to primary navigation

 There were many private career colleges enrolling students in PSW programs with no standard curriculum.

-As a result, the knowledge one would gain with these type of PSW programs proved inadequate when it came to performing the job duties.
+As a result, the knowledge one would gain with these types of personal support worker programs proved inadequate when it came to performing the job duties.

-There was no consistency in curriculum required to become a Personal Support Worker.
+There was no consistency in the curriculum required to become a Personal Support Worker.

 PLANNING TO BECOME A PSW